Serialization: Not Just Compliance, But Competitive Advantage

 Todd S: My, my home.

 Aiden: And there you go.
-I mean that’s, everywhere I go [0:08:40] [Inaudible] that comes up from Philly.
-I mean I asked one of the guys, I said, I asked him, “Has anyone ever spotted an [0:08:46] [Inaudible] about this town?”
+I mean that’s, everywhere I go I keep getting the thumbs up about Philly.
+I mean I asked one of the guys, I said, I asked him, “Has anyone ever spotted anything bad about this town?”
 But then the New Jersey guy came in and said, “Yeah, it’s crap.”

 Todd S: Don’t trust anybody from New Jersey.